joeltok/yamltabl/packages/vscode-extension/README.md

 # Markdown Preview Yamltabl Support

 Add Yamltabl support to Markdown Preview.
 Yamltabl lets you define tables in YAML using a human-readable schema.

-Perfect for everything-as-code documentation and static sites — without the messiness of raw Markdown or HTML tables.
+Perfect for everything-as-code documentation and static sites — without the messiness of raw Markdown, HTML, or embeddable spreadsheet tables.

 ## Usage